martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   SHOULD include a URI-ID.

-Which identifier types a client includes in its list of reference identifiers is a matter of local policy.
-For example, in certain deployment environments, a client that is built to connect only to a particular kind of service (e.g., only IM services) might be configured to accept as valid only certificates that include an SRV-ID for that application service type; in this case, the client would include only SRV-IDs matching the application service type in its list of reference identifiers (not, for example, DNS-IDs).
-By contrast, a more lenient client (even one built to connect only to a particular kind of service) might include both SRV-IDs and DNS-IDs in its list of reference identifiers.
+Which identifier types a client includes in its list of reference identifiers, and their priority, is a matter of local policy.
+For example, a client that is built to connect only to a particular kind of service might be configured to accept as valid only certificates that include an SRV-ID for that application service type.
+By contrast, a more lenient client, even if built to connect only to a particular kind of service, might include both SRV-IDs and DNS-IDs in its list of reference identifiers.

 ### Examples {#verify-reference-examples}

 A web browser that is connecting via HTTPS to the website at `www.example.com` would have a single reference identifier: a DNS-ID of `www.example.com`.

-A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have three reference identifiers: an SRV-ID of `_imaps.example.net` (see {{EMAIL-SRV}}), and DNS-IDs of `example.net` and `mail.example.net`.
+A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have three reference
-(A legacy email user agent would not support {{EMAIL-SRV}} and therefore would probably be explicitly configured to connect to `mail.example.net`, whereas an SRV-aware user agent would derive `example.net` from an email address of the form `user@example.net` but might also accept `mail.example.net` as the DNS domain name portion of reference identifiers for the service.)
+identifiers: an SRV-ID of `_imaps.example.net` (see {{EMAIL-SRV}}), and DNS-IDs of `example.net` and `mail.example.net`.
+An email user agentthat does not support {{EMAIL-SRV}} would probably be explicitly configured to connect to `mail.example.net`, whereas an SRV-aware user agent would derive `example.net` from an email address of the form `user@example.net` but might also accept `mail.example.net` as the DNS domain name portion of reference identifiers for the service.

 A voice-over-IP (VoIP) user agent that is connecting via SIP to the voice service at `voice.example.edu` might have only one reference identifier: